A Rural Electric Ride

 Anyway, here’s a relatively unheard of company in the field of ‘affordable’ AND ‘electric’ cycles, scooters & load carriers from India.

 Hemalatha Annamalai of Coimbatore, the founder of Ampere Vehicles Pvt.
-Ltd., has been making affordable electric vehicles since 2008, and she even has a focus on rural transportation.
-She is backed by Kris Gopalakrishnan, one of the co-founders of Infosys, and the original king of low-cost vehicles in India, Mr. Ratan Tata himself.
+Ltd., has been making affordable electric vehicles since 2008.
+What’s better, is that she has a focus on rural transportation.
+And it gets better.
+She is backed by Kris Gopalakrishnan, one of the co-founders of Infosys.
+And none other than the original king of low-cost vehicles in India, Mr. Ratan Tata himself.

 May there be more entrepreneurs like her.

 Read more about her and her vehicles here: link